 International Steering Group

-To ensure concerns of different regions are reflected, an International Steering Group (ISG) of twelve ESD experts provides advice to UNESCO and the Government of Japan on the conference preparations.
-ISG members draw on expertise in diverse fields of education.
+To ensure concerns of different regions are reflected, an International Steering Group (ISG) of twelve ESD experts provided advice to UNESCO and the Government of Japan on the conference preparations.
+ISG members drew on expertise in diverse fields of education.

-The organizers consult the Steering Group among others on the conference objectives, the agenda and expected outcomes as well as on how to best engage stakeholders towards and beyond the 2014 World Conference.
+The organizers consulted the Steering Group among others on the conference objectives, the agenda and expected outcomes as well as on how to best engage stakeholders towards and beyond the 2014 World Conference.

-The Steering Group meets annually and provides continuous feedback electronically.
+The Steering Group met annually and provided continuous feedback electronically.